How To Pay Off Debt: Strategies To Pay Off Debt Quickly

 A budget goes beyond dividing your purchases into what you need and what you want, as we have previously seen.
 A written budget helps you analyze where exactly your money goes every month and gives you a plan to guide your spending through the year.
-You’ll be able to identify easier your goal (to pay considerably more toward your debts until you pay them off completely) and stay on track.
+You’ll be able to identify your goal easier (to pay considerably more toward your debts until you pay them off completely) and stay on track.

 8. Negotiate your interest rates

-The fact is, asking for a lower interest rate is quite common and if you’ve got a good track record of paying your bills on time, there’s a good chance you’ll get it.
+The fact is, asking for a lower interest rate is quite common, and if you’ve got a good track record of paying your bills on time, there’s a good chance you’ll get it.
 Most lenders would rather take on a negotiated interest rate than have borrowers default on their payments.
-Learn here all you need to reduce your high-interest rates.
+Learn here all you need to reduce your high interest rates

 9. Consider balance transfer and debt consolidation

 So, your credit card company won’t budge an inch on interest rates?
 Consider a balance transfer.
 A balance transfer is a type of debt consolidation.

 There are today a lot of balance transfer offers with 0% APR for up to fifteen months.
-For this privilege though they’d have a 3% balance transfer fee.
+For this privilege, though, they’d have a 3% balance transfer fee.
 Others like the Chase Slate Card don’t even charge a balance transfer fee for the first 2 months.